ogr09/phantomjs_doc_ja/API-Reference.md

 #### env {object} ####
 Queries and returns a list of key-value pairs representing the environment variables.

-The following example demonstrates the same functionlity as the Unix `printenv` utility or the Windows `set` command:
+The following example demonstrates the same functionality as the Unix `printenv` utility or the Windows `set` command:
 ```javascript
 var env = require("system").env;
 Object.keys(env).forEach(function(key) {